-For the first round of ASSIST-IoT Open Calls, a budget of 420k€ is available considering the following:
+For the first round of ASSIST-IoT Open Calls, a budget of 480k€ is available considering the following:

-- A maximum of 7 proposals will be funded.

-- A maximum requested amount of 60.000€ per proposal might be accepted.

-- Maximum duration of projects is 9 months.
+- A maximum of 8 proposals will be funded. - The amount to be funded per proposal is 60.000€ in the form of lump-sum. - Maximum duration of projects is 9 months, starting preferably on January 1st, 2023.